KoneLinx/EMPD/README.md

  ~ Made for dummies ~

 0) Open your terminal.
-What? press: Ctrl-Alt-F1
+What? press: Ctrl-Alt-F1   Alt-F7 to go back

 1) Install the dependencies: